 Each sensor channel uses 3 spots on the terminal block: for power, ground and the sensor input.
 The logger will turn on power to all sensors simultaneously with a programmable setup time.

-The device looks like a serial port to host PC systems so any communications software program such as Termite can be used to control it and gather data.
+The device looks like a serial port to host PC systems so any communications software program can be used to control it and gather data.
 We've created an Online Serial Terminal Application that allows your browser to access the logger, and send it commands.

 The logger can be used with sensors other than our soil moisture probes, so long as the sensors output less than 3.3V.
 For sensors with a higher output voltage, a simple resistor divider can be used to scale the voltage to appropriate levels for the logger.